annavanwingerden/Encode_Hacakthon_PortiaAI/README.md

 ## Introduction

+This project was developed for the Encode AI London 2025 hackathon.
+We aimed for the bounty offered by Portia AI and utilised their SDK.
+Showcases both Notion and Youtube API interactions.

 This project uses **Portia AI** to supercharge your learning.
-The user can enter a topic on their Learnly dashboard - and in the background **PortiaAI** plans and executes an agentic workflow that results in a topic summary page populated in thier notion database.
+The user can enter a topic on their Learnly dashboard - and in the background **PortiaAI** plans and executes an agentic workflow that results in a topic summary page populated in the user's notion database.

  It utilizes the [Portia SDK](https://docs.portialabs.ai/) to integrate various tools, including custom-built tools for finding YouTube videos and adding content to Notion pages.
 The application leverages the [Youtube Data API v3](https://developers.google.com/youtube/v3) to search for a relevant youtube video, [YouTube Transcript API](https://github.com/jdepoix/youtube-transcript-api) to fetch video transcripts and the [Notion API](https://developers.notion.com/) to create and manage pages.